 We had to change venues to accommodate increasing attendances at monthly meetings; The Peninsula Hotel in Maylands and the Odd Fellows Hall in Bayswater saw many crowds of over 200.
 Membership reached as high as 1500, and the newsletter continued to provide a valuable link between members.

-Many PAWA members were involved in PIWA, mainly running Certificate Courses, mainly at Bentley, but also at the new demonstration sites at North Fremantle, and Murdoch, and also in Denmark, Albany, and Nannup.
+Many PAWA members were involved in PIWA (Permaculture Institute of W.A.), mainly running Certificate Courses, mainly at Bentley, but also at the new demonstration sites at North Fremantle, and Murdoch, and also in Denmark, Albany, and Nannup.
 Between 1988 and 1996 there were around thirty Certificate programs conducted, all resulting in detailed designs for urban and rural sites, and many visits to great examples of Permaculture principles and design.

 Gerald Shepperson led a dedicated crew who collated, folded, labeled and distributed the monthly magazines to members.
 Ken Newman did a fantastic job of holding the finances together, and Peter Austin edited the newsletters.
 Others took on responsibilities for meetings, field days, and the seed bank, and we even had a quiz night!

 In 1995 we started talking about whether we could host IPC6.
-Huge efforts by a great number of people, led by Pat Dare, organised a very successful conference at the Swan College.
+Huge efforts by a great number of people, led by Pat Dare, organised a very successful conference at Swanleigh College.
 Keynote speakers included Bill Mollison, Alan Savory, Prof. George Chan and Ron Watkins.
-Permaculturists from all over WA and over East came to talk about their work, and results, and contributed to the huge exchange of information.
+Permaculturists from all over WA, the East and overseas came to talk about their work, and results, and contributed to the huge exchange of information.
 Many international participants either came early to attend a certificate course, or attended workshops and projects afterwards.
 Peter Austin, with the help of Pat Scott and many others, did a huge job in compiling the papers for the conference, which are still sought after, fifteen years later.